 We’ve mentioned these terms a few times in this article.
 A more comprehensive tutorial is available on Cole’s Classroom.

 In a nutshell, longer lengths (the higher number of millimeters) cause compression.
 Compression is a phenomenon produced by longer focal length lenses in which the background seems to be flattened out and pulled closer to a subject.

 Lens compression can enhance the bokeh and background blur in your images, an effect sought by many portrait photographers, or anyone who wishes to isolate a subject from the surroundings.

 A wider angle, short length produces the opposite effect.
 It can make it seem as though the landscape or cityscape goes on forever.
 The great depth of focus achieved by using small apertures in a wide-angle lens can draw viewers closer, making them feel as if they are inside your image.

 Are you ready to experiment with different lenses?
 A prime lens could allow you to create stunning works of art with the highest image quality imaginable.
 Other prime lenses could give you the ability to capture elusive and rare wildlife or let you document a world-record event in competitive sports.

-Choosing the right focal length will depend entirely on what it is you are trying to capture.
+Choosing the right length will depend entirely on the object you are trying to capture.
 Are you looking to capture landscapes, lifestyle, or portraits?
 As you develop your personal style, your lens preferences will likely change.

-To find the focal length that is right for you, experiment and try out different lenses until you find the length that best suits you and your shooting style.
+To find the length that is right for you, experiment and try out different lenses until you find the length that best suits you and your shooting style.
 Who doesn’t love to try out lenses anyway?
 Have fun with it!